neutron-org/contracts2ts/README.md

 - `--src`: The path to the contracts directory.
 - `--out`: The path to the output directory where the generated TypeScript code will be saved.
-- `--scope`: The scope for the generated TypeScript code.

 ### Example

 ```
-contracts2ts --src=./neutron-dao --out=./dao.ts --scope=tge
+contracts2ts --src=./neutron-dao --out=./dao.ts
 ```

-This command will generate TypeScript code for the smart contracts located in the `./neutron-dao` directory and save the output in the `./dao.ts` directory with the scope `tge`.
+This command will generate TypeScript code for the smart contracts located in the `./neutron-dao` directory and save the output in the `./dao.ts` directory.

 ## How it works